serg-ksv/bricks-wall/README.md

 Program verifies if wall of some configuration can be constructed from some set of bricks.

+The format for input data is as follows: <br>
+1: width and height of wall's shape matrix - two positive integers W and H separated by space on their own line. <br>
+2: wall's shape matrix - H strings each of length W, formed just of '1' and '0' symbols with every string on its own line. <br>
+3: the count of bricks' sorts - the positive integer C. <br>
+4: list of bricks - C lines each containing three positive integers separated by space - width of brick, height of brick and count of such bricks in the set. <br>

+Example of source data: <br>
+6 3<br>
+101101<br>
+111111<br>
+111111<br>
+4<br>
+1 1 4<br>
+2 1 6<br>
+1 3 1<br>
+3 4 5<br>
 <hr>

 ### <a name="structure"></a>Project structure